VMEX-finance/vmex-app/README.md

 ## Development

-To start local development, first clone the VMEX SDK/contracts repo and, in there, run:
+To start local development, first clone the VMEX SDK/contracts repo and then (link)[https://classic.yarnpkg.com/lang/en/docs/cli/link/] the SDK package to the VMEX App Repo.

+Then, inside the VMEX monorepo, run:

 1. `yarn compile`
 2. `yarn build`